christianmartorano/alpha-blog/README.md

-This is the repository for the first Ruby on Rails - Course
+This is the repository for the first Ruby on Rails - Course!